Easy Zen Meditation Tips

 Regular meditation is said to result in brain growth.
 Developing a regular practice is essential.
 Find out the scientific basis of the benefits of attending a rigourous meditation retreat.

-- How to Practice Mindfulness of Your Body States
+- 4 Steps to Practice Mindfulness of Your Body States

 It has been found that practicing mindfulness improves both mental and physical health.
 Learn in four simple steps on how to understand, accept and be aware of your body and mind.